storeon/websocket/README.md

 After receiving message from server the module trying to parse this string to json with `JSON.parse`.
 If received message is valid json then module dispatching it in `storeon`.

-Each 2000 ms module send `ping` message to server and if server in 2000 ms doesn't send back message `pong` then module trying to reconnect to server.
+Each 2000 ms module send `ping` message to server and if server in 2000 ms doesn’t send back message `pong` then module trying to reconnect to server.

 If server close connection or send error then module trying to reconnect to server.